 Many Agremo users come back regularly for additional nitrogen analysis.
 Scientists recommend an annual check of soils, as nutrient use differs based on the crops.
 The soil fertility zoning should be done at least once in three years.
 After all, reducing the use of fertilizers is one of the main interests behind the use of sustainable precision farming methods, intended to help feed ever-growing populations with our limited resources.

-Read here how you can make the prescription maps for spraying with the Nitrogen Analysis.
+Read here how you can make the prescription maps for spraying with the Plant Vigor analysis.